 Following are guidelines that outline the recruitment and employment process for faculty positions.

 Send the Form A to the appropriate supervisor and the Vice President if necessary.
-Although the Form B cannot be signed by the OCR until approved by the Hiring Agent, it will expedite the process if you submit it with the Form A. If there are questions, they can be addressed while the Form A is being reviewed.
+Although the Form B cannot be signed by the OCR until the Form A is approved by the Vice President, it will expedite the process if you submit it to Civil Rights.
+If there are questions, they can be addressed while the Form A is being reviewed by Academic Affairs.

 Before a search for a position can begin, the appropriate paperwork must be completed.
 Form A, which authorizes the search, must be approved by the appropriate line supervisors and the Vice President or President when applicable.
-Form B, the recruitment plan, is developed by the Hiring Agent and approved the Civil Rights Director.
+Form B, the recruitment plan, is developed by the Department Chair and approved the Civil Rights Director.
+After the Form B has been approved by OCR, the office will forward the "Applicant Tracking Spreadsheet" to the department.
+This tool should be completed and submitted to OCR at the Candidate Selection (Form C) stage.

-According to the employment policy, the Hiring Agent and the Civil Rights Director must discuss the composition of the screening committee and recruitment and retention efforts for persons from underrepresented groups.
-The Hiring Agent is responsible for developing a recruitment plan that encourages the formation of a large, diverse, highly qualified applicant pool.
+According to the employment policy, the Department Chair/Dean and the Civil Rights Director will discuss the composition of the department on a regular basis and recruitment and retention efforts for persons from underrepresented groups.
+The Department Chair and Dean are responsible for developing a recruitment plan that encourages the formation of a large, diverse, highly qualified applicant pool.
+Networking within the discipline is important.

 The Recruitment Plan (Form B) should address the following items:Position Description